solo-io/supergloo/docs/content/setup/_index.md

 * Future communications that Service Mesh Hub does to the remote cluster's Kubernetes API server will be done using the service account auth token created in the first bullet point

+## Next Steps

 And we're done!
 Any meshes in that cluster will be discovered and available to be configured at this point.
 See the guide on [installing Istio]({{% versioned_link_path fromRoot="/guides/installing_istio" %}}), to see how to easily get Istio running on that cluster.